 Ambrose’s 16-hectare campus features a student residence, library, gym and academic centre.
-It offers bachelor of arts degrees with majors including behavioural science, business, Christian studies, English literature, history and music, plus a bachelor of science in biology, a bachelor of business administration, a bachelor of education and a number of theological bachelor’s and master’s degrees.
+It offers bachelor of arts degrees with majors including psychology, business, Christian studies, English literature, history and music, plus a bachelor of science in biology, a bachelor of business administration, a bachelor of education and several theological bachelor’s and master’s degrees.

 Canadian Mennonite University | Winnipeg

 Denomination: Canadian Mennonite and Mennonite Brethren

 CMU’s Shaftesbury campus offers five undergraduate degrees in science, business administration, music, music therapy and arts—the latter offers 19 majors—and graduate degrees in theology, ministry, peace-building and collaborative development, as well as an M.B.A.
 Programs offer interdisciplinary interaction and experiential learning.
 A student-faculty ratio of 18 to 1 gives students a quality connection with their professors.
 CMU operates Menno Simons College (affiliated with the University of Winnipeg), as well as the Outtatown program, which takes students on learning and service trips around the world.

 Crandall University | Moncton, N.B.